generoi/i18n_extras/README.txt

 - Add WYSIWYG to string translation pages.
 - Fix taxonomy term relations resetting when editing a term in a language different than the admin UI.
+- Redirect the users translating beans so they use the admin language in the bean language.

 Installation
 ------------